 - 2

-The patient sits or lies down comfortably.
+The patient is seated or lies down comfortably.
 The doctor cleans the injection site.

 - 3

-Afterward, the doctor makes multiple injections into the face and décolleté.
-They are done under local anesthesia (anesthetic cream).
-The patient may feel a slight prick.
-Afterward, the doctor applies gentle pressure to the site to stop any bleeding.
+The doctor makes multiple injections into the face and décolleté under local anesthesia (anesthetic cream).
+The patient may feel a mild prick during the procedure.
+Gentle pressure is applied to the injection sites to control any minor bleeding.

 - 4